-Tonight – March 15, 2016 – the moon resides inside the Winter Circle – a large star configuration made of seven brilliant stars.
-We in the Northern Hemisphere will see the Winter Circle fill up much of the south to southwest sky at nightfall.
-Elsewhere in the world, the moon will also be in the midst of these stars, though as seen from temperate latitudes in the Southern Hemisphere, the Winter Circle will appear “upside-down,” with the star Sirius at top and the star Capella at bottom.
+In the evening in March, we in the Northern Hemisphere see the Winter Circle fill up much of our southwestern sky at nightfall.
+Elsewhere in the world – even in places where it’s not winter – the moon will also be in the midst of these stars on March 23 and 24.
+Meanwhile, as seen from temperate latitudes in the Southern Hemisphere, what we northerners call the Winter Circle will appear upside-down relative to our northern view.
+That is, southern skywatchers will see the star Sirius at top and the star Capella at bottom.

-The Winter Circle – sometimes called the Winter Hexagon – is not one of the 88 recognized constellations.
-Rather, it’s an asterism – a pattern of stars that’s fairly easy to recognize.
-Our sky chart cannot adequately convey the Winter Circle’s humongous size!
+Our sky charts can’t adequately convey the Winter Circle’s humongous size!
 It dwarfs the constellation Orion the Hunter, which is a rather large constellation, occupying the southwestern part of the Winter Circle pattern.

 Here’s how to locate the Winter Circle from mid-northern latitudes.
 At dusk or nightfall, look high up for the bright star Capella.
 This star marks the top (or more properly, the northern terminus) of the Winter Circle.